EmmanuelPerezP/ElMuro/README.md

 # ElMuro

-> Responsive meme page with hot, new and top ranking based in reddit hot algorithm
+> Responsive memes website with hot, new and top post ranking based in reddit hot algorithm

 ![](elmuro.gif)